Bridging the Gap in Community Mental Health Access

-SpringBridge is expanding diversity in mental health by recruiting, educating, mentoring and developing the next generation of mental health professionals.
+SpringBridge is expanding community mental health access by recruiting, educating, mentoring and developing the next generation of mental health professionals.

 The Problem